Shingle Creek Crossing: Anchoring with Walmart

-Civil unrest
+Civil unrest 2020

 The Single Creek Crossing shopping center was affected by civil unrest in the aftermath following several police killings of African Americans in the early 2020s.
 On May 28, 2020, several stores were broken into and vandalized during the George Floyd protests in Minneapolis–Saint Paul.
 On April 11 and 12, 2021, several stores were looted during the Daunte Wright protests; it was reported that a majority of the businesses at the shopping center were damaged.
 On February 18, 2022, the Icon Beauty store was looted following a sentencing announcement for Kimberly Potter, the Brooklyn Center police officer who was convicted of manslaughter in the killing of Daunte Wright.

+Post - COVID-19 era

+On March 21, 2023, Walmart announced it would close its Brooklyn Center store on April 21, 2023, after 10 years in business.
+An Asian retail superstore, Empire Foods, opened in the Walmart location in April 2024.
+At that time Shingle Creek Crossing was reported to include 10 buildings with a total of 200,000 sqft at about an 85% occupancy rate.